-So you’re looking to whittle your waste, but unsure where to start or what’s the best way.
-Reducing your dependence on single-use plastics – plastic straws, plastic bags, plastic bottles – is an incredibly effective and simple way.
+So you’re looking to whittle your waste, but unsure how to start.
+Reducing your dependence on single-use plastics – plastic straws, plastic bags, plastic bottles – is an effective yet simple way to cut the waste.

 Before we jump in, I want to clarify that not all plastics are bad.
 In fact, plastic is essential in a wide variety of areas, including life-saving medical devices, construction materials, and to reduce food spoilage.
 (You’ll see that some of my reusable suggestions, below, are made of plastic.)